 These transportation projects would otherwise be paid for with General Fund and property tax revenues.
 Governments cannot use TSPLOST funds to pay for operating expenses such as personnel salaries or ongoing expenses.

 If voters approve a TSPLOST 2018 program was approved by Athens-Clarke County voters on November 7, 2017, sales tax collection will begin in April 2018 as an additional sales tax on the current sales tax.
-The new TSPLOST sales taxes will be either 0.75% or 1% depending on whether an intergovernmental agreement is made with the cities of Bogart and Winterville.
+The new TSPLOST sales tax will be 1%, making Athens-Clarke County's total sales tax 8% if the referendum is approved.